Inmate kills himself in jail, Alexandria officials say

 Lapp had been deemed incompetent for trial due to mental illness in early 2020, according to court filings.
 For the next year, he received psychotropic medication at Butner federal prison in North Carolina, which handles inmates with mental health issues.
 In February, Lapp was deemed competent to stand trial.

-But, according to court filings, Lapp was then brought to the Alexandria jail, where his medication was discontinued “after a staff clinician opined Lapp was not mentally ill.”
+But, according to court filings from the defense attorney, Lapp was then brought to the Alexandria jail, where his medication was discontinued “after a staff clinician opined Lapp was not mentally ill.”

 Sheriff Dana Lawhorne said “that is not an accurate depiction of the care [Lapp] had received while in the custody of the Alexandria Detention Center.”
-He could not provide details, citing privacy laws.
+He didn’t give details, citing privacy laws.

 According to court records, on Nov.
 13, 2018, Lapp entered a Wells Fargo bank in Great Falls, Va., wearing a beige mask, sunglasses, jacket, gloves and baseball cap.
 He picked up a plastic bag from a trash can, pointed a gun at a teller and demanded cash.
 He followed a customer out of the bank, getting her car keys at gunpoint.
 Lapp parked at his home nearby and took the bag of money inside, according to a statement of fact; he confessed soon after being confronted by police.
 He pleaded guilty in April and was set to be sentenced in October.
 During the plea hearing, Lapp’s attorney Joseph Flood said in a filing, he “advised the Court that while he believed Lapp was competent to enter a guilty plea, he was nonetheless concerned the Detention Center had discontinued Lapp’s medication.”

 The court ordered Lapp returned to Butner for further treatment, but Flood said in a subsequent filing that the prison could take him only if he were found incompetent or ordered to undergo a new psychiatric evaluation.